carpentries-incubator/data-organisation-for-better-analysis/episodes/00-intro.md

 command-line based statistics program like R or SAS, it's practically impossible to apply a calculation to one observation in your dataset but not another unless you're doing it on purpose.
+Luckily, many powerful combinations of both command-line and graphical interaction do exist, e.g. Rstudio, Jamovi, JASPstats and many more.

 ### Using Spreadsheets for Data Entry and Cleaning

 However, there are circumstances where you might want to use a spreadsheet program to produce "quick and dirty" calculations or figures, and data cleaning will help you use some of these features.
-Data cleaning also puts your data in a better format prior to importation into a statistical analysis program.
+Data cleaning also puts your data in a better format prior to importing into a statistical analysis program.
 We will show you how to use some features of spreadsheet programs to check your data quality along the way and produce preliminary summary statistics.